ShayanBlaze/movie-box/README.md

 ## 🌟 Key Features

-This project implements a collection of MODERN features:
+This project implements a collection of MODERN features and follows best practices for scalability and maintainability.

-- **Cinematic UI:** A dynamic hero section and horizontal carousels for various categories (Now Playing, Top Rated, etc.).
+- **Clean & Scalable Architecture:**
+  - **Reusable Components:** Following the **DRY (Don't Repeat Yourself)** principle, the app uses generic components like `ContentGridPage` and `DetailPage` to render different types of content, making the codebase clean and easy to extend.
+  - **Utility Modules:** Helper functions (e.g., number formatters) are separated into a `utils` directory for better organization.
 - **Engaging Visual Effects:**
-  - **3D Tilt Effect** on cards when hovered.
+  - **3D Tilt Effect** on cards when hovered, created using `useRef` for optimal performance.
   - Smooth and fluid animations using the **Framer Motion** library.
-  - **Glassmorphism** effect on the navigation bar.
+  - **Glassmorphism** effect on the navigation bar that appears on scroll.
-- **Advanced Routing:** A multi-page structure using `React Router DOM`, including:
+- **Advanced & Scalable Routing:**
-  - Home, Movies, and TV Shows pages.
-  - Dynamic detail pages for each movie and TV show (`/movie/:id` & `/tv/:id`).
+  - A highly scalable routing structure using a single dynamic route (`/:mediaType/:id`) to handle detail pages for any content type (movies, TV shows, etc.).
 - **Powerful Search:**
   - A full-screen search overlay.
   - Instant results using a custom `useDebounce` hook to optimize API requests.
 - **Performance Optimization:**
   - **Lazy Loading** for cast images to increase initial page load speed.
   - **Skeleton Loaders** to improve the user experience while data is being fetched.
+- **Enhanced UI Details:** Displays formatted vote counts (e.g., '1.2k', '1.5M') for better readability.
 - **Fully Responsive Design:** A flawless viewing experience on all devices, from mobile phones to desktops.

 ---